PutraGandaD/TourismApp-Rework-Dicoding/README.md

 Reworked to be inline with current Modern Android Development (MAD). <br>

 Notes : <br>
-## Now using Hilt as the method for Dependency Injection!
+Now using Hilt as the method for Dependency Injection! <br>
-## To refer to Koin Dependency Injection implementation, go to 301-koin branch
+To refer to Koin Dependency Injection implementation, go to 301-koin branch <br>

 ## Application Specification Overview
 - [x] Offline-first app, with recommended approach by Google (utilizing Single Source of Truth of data)